Aircoach: Former services

 The first Aircoach route, the 701 Ballsbridge to Dublin Airport, was suspended after 14 years of operation in April 2013.
 Many of the stops on this service continue to be served by the 700 Leopardstown route, with the stops unique to the Ballsbridge service being amalgamated into the 702 Greystones and 703 Killiney/Dalkey routes.

 A service from Ballinteer to Dublin Airport ran from April 2011 until December 2012, whilst the company also previously ran stopping commuter services to Belfast (2004-2010), Cork (2004-2012) and Portlaoise (2004-2006) to/from Dublin City and Dublin Airport.

 Service 706/706x from Galway to Dublin City and Dublin Airport via Ballinasloe, Athlone and Maynooth commenced in July 2021 following the cancellation of Bus Éireann service X20.
 However the service was withdrawn in April 2024 with the company stating they were unable to make the 706/706x commercially viable.

-On the 30th of June 2024, Route 703 was scrapped, with the service being amalgamated into Route 702 to Greystones and operating hourly.
+On 30 June 2024, Route 703 was scrapped, with the service being amalgamated into Route 702 to Greystones and operating hourly.
 Route 700 was extended to Cherrywood from Leopardstown at a reduced frequency of every 30 minutes.
 Route 702 largely followed the old 703 route to Dalkey before heading to Greystones, while prior to this, it operated along the N11 from Booterstown.
 Route 701, operating every 30 minutes to Ballbridge via Dublin City Centre, was reintroduced on the same day.

 The network was changed again in February 2025.
 The extension of route 700 to Cherrywood was scrapped, whilst route 701 was renamed the 700X and had its operating hours cut back with the route now operating between Dublin Airport and Dublin City centre only.
 Route 702 saw the section between Dalkey and Greystones cut.
 This meant Aircoach no longer serviced Greystones after 17 years of service.
 The company claimed that this was due to declining passenger numbers but stakeholder groups stated that merging the former 702 and 703 services together created a cumbersome route which made the service unattractive.

 The Phoenix Park shuttle ran from May 2008 until January 2010 using East Lancs Myllennium buses which were powered by LPG.

 Fleet

 The coach fleet consists of 34 Plaxton Panther bodied Volvo B11R coaches built between 2014 and 2020, 5 Mercedes-Benz Tourismo vehicles which were delivered in 2023. and 8 Irizar i6 coaches delivered in 2025.

 The bus fleet consists of 17 12.9m Volvo B8RLE MCV Evoras delivered in 2023 which are used across the portfolio of Dublin Airport car park and staff shuttles services.

+In August 2026, 7 additional double deck buses were added to the fleet for use on the 700x.
+Aircoach reported these would boost capacity on these services between the City Centre & Dublin Aiport.